minprog/programmeren-ik/resources/Python Style Guide/20 Style Guide.md

 In order to split longer comments into multiple lines, just add another line starting with a `#`.

+### Header comments

+Atop your `.py` files should be multi-line comments (docstrings) that summarize what your program (or that particular file) does along with, perhaps, your name and that of the file.
+Consider the following:

+    """
+    hello.py

+    Computer Science 50
+    John Doe

+    Says hello to the world.

+    Demonstrates use of print.
+    """

+### Function comments

+Within each of your functions should be multi-line comments (docstrings) that summarize what your function does along with, perhaps, its signature.
+It's important that these comments are in fact docstrings as Python will store these alongside the function for documentation.
+Such that you can use the function `help()` to retrieve your comment, like so:
+`help(your_function)`.
+Consider what I tend to do:

+    /**
+     * Sings about a number, b, of bottles.
+     */
+    void chorus(int b)
+        """Sings about a number, b, of bottles."""
+        // use proper grammar
+        s1 = "bottle" if b == 1 else "bottles"
+        s2 = "bottle" if b == 2 else "bottles"

+        // sing verses
+        print(f"{b} {s1} of beer on the wall,") print(f"{b} {s1} of beer,")
+        print("Take one down, pass it around,")
+        print(f"{b - 1} {s2} of beer on the wall.\n")

 ## Indentation

 Indentation means adding white space to the very start of a line, in order to